-As more fully described in Note 8, the Group has issued warrants to purchase its preferred shares.
+As more fully described in Note 8, the Group issued warrants to two Series C-1 preferred shareholders to purchase its preferred shares.
+The warrants have expired on April 1, 2019.
 The Group measured its warrant liabilities at fair value on a recurring basis.
 As the Group's warrants are not traded in an active market with readily observable prices, the Group uses significant unobservable inputs to measure the fair value of warrant liabilities.
 These instruments are categorized in the Level 3 valuation hierarchy based on the significance of unobservable factors in the overall fair value measurement.